yksun/TAMP/README.md

 - scales
 - argparse for R

-In practice, the TAMP workflow mainly depends on the subset needed for the specific Redundans operations invoked during the final merge.
+In practice, the TACO workflow mainly depends on the subset needed for the specific Redundans operations invoked during the final merge.

 <a id="output-structure"></a>
 ## Output Structure